muqiuq/trackmyscooter/README.md

 Small fun project to "protect" my scooter against theft or misplacement during the 36C3 in Leipzig.

-A lack of hardware and time forced my to use a primitive approach using:
+A lack of hardware and time forced me to use a primitive approach using:
  - A Wemos D1 mini (ESP8266)
  - a tilt sensor
  - a piezzo